ijonglin/mp3-collection-simplifier/on_thumbdrive/README.md

     ```
 1. The script will merge all albums that have more than one song
 into a single merged mp3 ; for albums with only 1 song, the song
-is moved into a directory called one_offs.
+is moved into a single directory called one_offs.

 ## Example: Reduction factor